CotardSyndrome/CompleteSuicideManual-En/README.md

 For the markdown version, start reading at the [contents page](English/contents.md).

-For the rich `html` version, open the `English/_build/html/index.html` in your browser.
+For the rich `html` version, open `English/_build/html/index.html` in your browser.

-For the simple one-file `html` version, open the [`The Complete Suicide Manual.html`](English_epub/The%20Complete%20Suicide%20Manual.html).
+For the simple one-file `html` version, open `English_epub/The%20Complete%20Suicide%20Manual.html`.

-For the `epub` version, open the [`The Complete Suicide Manual.epub`](English_epub/The%20Complete%20Suicide%20Manual.epub).
+For the `epub` version, open `English_epub/The%20Complete%20Suicide%20Manual.epub`.
 But be warned!
 The book contains tables, and some ebook readers (especially [SumatraPDF](https://github.com/sumatrapdfreader/sumatrapdf/issues/2272)) may render them incorrectly.
 To check that it is being rendered correctly, flip through Chapter 1 and see if the tables are rendered.

 There is no `pdf` version, because some of the wider images and tables always get cut off.